ARMmbed/mbed-os-5-docs/docs/tools/config_system.md

 #### Overriding target attributes

 Target configurations contain a set of attributes that you may manipulate with configuration.
 You may override these attributes as if they were a normal configuration parameter.
-If these attributes are cumulative, you may also manipulate them with the special `attribute_add` and `attribute_remove` attributes.
+If these attributes are cumulative, they are a list of items that you may add to with the special attribute `attribute_add` and subtract from with `attribute_remove`.
+It is an error to both add and subtract the same value from a cumulative attribute.
 Find a list of the attributes that may be overwritten in our documentation about [adding and configuring targets](/docs/development/tools/adding-and-configuring-targets.html)

 ### `mbed_app.json` Specification